openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

 @endsphinxdirective

-## Testing the Performance of the Hints with the Benchmark_App
+## Testing Performance of the Hints with the Benchmark_App
 The `benchmark_app`, that exists in both  [C++](../../samples/cpp/benchmark_app/README.md) and [Python](../../tools/benchmark_tool/README.md) versions, is the best way to evaluate the functionality of the performance hints for a particular device:
  - benchmark_app **-hint tput** -d 'device' -m 'path to your model'
  - benchmark_app **-hint latency** -d 'device' -m 'path to your model'